12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 - Many shrines & parks are free or have a small fee, and some may have an additional fee to enter gardens with cherry blossoms.

 - To help plan my trip, I color-coded all the cherry blossom sites on a Google Map.
-Colors like pink, and purple for sakura spots to view at night.
+Colors like pink, then purple for sakura spots to view at night.

 1. Ueno Park